mmbman/Katagiri/1981-11-21-Blue-Cliff-Record-Case-25-Talk-1.md

 “I go straight into the myriad peaks.”
 That is *exactly* the real picture.
 I go straight toward this real picture of life and death.
 At that time, there are myriad peaks; that means lots of things come up, in your knowledge, in your mind, in your consciousness.
 Lots of mountain peaks exist.
 And also “myriad peaks” means vastness, great vastness, which causes human beings to be free.
 “I go straight into the myriad peaks,” and then you can understand that there are myriad aspects of human life, including trees, birds, et cetera.

-So all we have to do is experience in the dualistic world, after your birth, having a job, taking care of your daily routine, and taking responsibility for your job, and whatever it is.
+So all we have to do is experience the dualistic world, after your birth: having a job, taking care of your daily routine, and taking responsibility for your job, and whatever it is.
 Go to school, and get a position.
 Work with people.
 This is important for us.
 But this is nothing but the explanation of the real picture of life and death.
 We cannot stay with a position we have got.
 That is something that you have to take responsibility for for a certain period of time; you have to take responsibility for what you do.
 But you cannot stay with it, believing this is the final goal we have to depend on completely.

 So you should get the position, or happiness.
 Whatever it is you are aiming at, you should get.
 But you must be free from it.
 And you have to recall what you did: that is, you have to recall the real problem of life and death.
-You have to recall, otherwise your life becomes very realistic: no dreams, no hope, no communication with the trees and birds.
+You have to recall, otherwise your life becomes very “realistic”: no dreams, no hope, no communication with the trees and birds.
 So then you just exist separately; you don’t want to live with people.
 You live with people, but you never think how to live in peace with people, and trees, birds.
 Even though you are interrupting and hurting others, tree, birds, nature, you don’t realize, you don’t awaken to it.
 That is *ignorance*; we call that ignorance.
 You still believe your selfishness: “This is *my* way.
 This is the final goal I should depend on.”

 That’s why this is a wonderful teaching, just like Gutei Zen Master showing one finger.
 It is not imitating somebody’s teaching.
 It is not a matter of the philosophical world, not a matter of the metaphysical world, not a matter of the psychological world.
 [It is] in relation with human life, showing one thing that is something real.
 You have to return.